-Metro places passenger limits on buses, to strengthen social distancing amid coronavirus outbreak
+Metro places passenger limits on buses to strengthen social distancing amid coronavirus outbreak

 Once those limits are reached, drivers should pass up other customers and the digital signs on the front of buses will read “Coach Full, Sorry.”
 At all other times, bus signs should read, “Essential trips only,” the bulletin said.

 Metro has designated bus drivers “first responders” who should continue working unless they show symptoms.
 Since March, the union representing Metro employees has called for passenger limits, along with better protective equipment for bus drivers.
-Amalgamated Transit Union Local 587 has also sought $2-per-hour hazard pay and a security presence on buses to tell riders “no mask, no ride.”
+Amalgamated Transit Union (ATU) Local 587 has also sought $2-per-hour hazard pay and a security presence on buses to tell riders “no mask, no ride.”

 There are some exceptions to the new limits.
 If a bus has fewer passengers than the limit when a driver opens the door, the driver should allow everyone at the stop to board, even if that exceeds the limit, the bulletin said.